 Your own premium might also go up (or down) because of a change in your risk.
 For example, if you received a speeding ticket or caused an accident, your insurance premium may go up at the time of renewing your policy (you are obliged to inform your insurer of these matters – see duty of disclosure).

 Receiving a renewal notice of a higher premium might prompt you to go searching for alternative policies which might offer cheaper premiums.
-Click here for more information about renewing your insurance.
+It's important to regularly review and renew your insurance.

 For instance, if you have fitted a car alarm to your car, it is worth checking whether your current insurer offers a premium discount.